vanheaven-ui/Ruby-Telegram-Bot/README.md

 ## About <a name = "about"></a>
 This project involves building a Telegram bot using Ruby and the Telegram bot API wrapper.
-Ruby classes and methods are used to create bot functionality while the ``ruby telegram bot API wrapper gem`` is used to connect to the telegram bot API.
+Ruby classes and methods are used to create bot functionality while the ``Ruby Telegram bot API wrapper gem`` is used to connect to the telegram bot API.
 The ``net-http-persistent gem`` is used to connect to other external APIs.
 The Telegram bot built in this repository provides random bible verses and the latest real time news headlines in the US.
 ## 🔧 Built With<a name = "with"></a>

 - Ruby 2.6.6